olinjs/olinjs/lessons/07-apis-debugging/INCLASS.md

 * Redirects to / after login and displays "Hello [name]."
 * OPTIONAL: display login time and/or number of times user has viewed page in addition to "Hello [name]."

+If you'd like to see how we implemented a simple session app, check out [this example](https://github.com/olinjs/olinjs/tree/master/lessons/07-apis-debugging/sessionExample).

 ##Aging Cookies
 Discuss with your group the difference between a cookie and a session, and when are cookies and sessions created and destroyed.
 Play around with your app; how can you remove the session/cookie so the user has to login again?

+##Passport Example
+Check out the [Passport example](https://github.com/olinjs/olinjs/tree/master/lessons/07-apis-debugging/passportExample) -- pull it and follow the instructions in the readme in that folder to get it running.

+Read through the code -- what makes sense to you?
+What's confusing?
+How will you add Passport to Twoter?

 ##OPTIONAL: Production
 We have not discussed creating/deploying apps for production yet, but it is important to highlight the following point.
 If you read the documentation of Express-session you saw something like: